flatland-association/flatland-benchmarks/ts/frontend/README.md

 ## E2E Testing

+We use [Cypress](https://docs.cypress.io/app/get-started/why-cypress) for end-to-end testing from frontend: an instrumented Browser navigates to the locally served frontend, simulates interacting with HTML elements, which can trigger communication with the API and should update the rendered HTML afterwards.
+In the chain frontend <-> backend <-> queue <-> orchestrator, all services are live, nothing is mocked, including KeyCloak (however, all services use development data, not real production data).
+Test assertions are done on HTML level (checking textual contents of elements).

 To run end-to-end tests locally, make sure the following "services" are running
 - Docker (e.g. `npm run docker:up`)
 - backend, AI4REALNET flavor (i.e. `npm run start.ai4realnet` from `ts/backend`)